A winter visit to Concord, MA – from the Old North Bridge to Thoreau’s desk, plus antiques, shopping, lunch, and plenty of colonial-era charm.

 Not to mention the First Parish Church, and Wright’s Tavern, where Concord minutemen assembled on the morning of the battle, and British officers refreshed themselves afterwards.

-Heading down Main Street (and over to Walden Street), we browsed in some of Concord’s many shops, including the Grasshopper Shop, the Cheese Shop (which, unfortunately, is closed on Sundays), and the Concord Bookshop….
+Heading down Main Street (and over to Walden Street), we browsed in some of Concord’s many shops, including Grasshopper Shop of Concord, The Cheese Shop (which, unfortunately, is closed on Sundays), and The Concord Bookshop….

 But for this mother and daughter pair, we had our best luck at Thoreauly Antiques.
-Inside, Christie Murphy (one of the shop’s 16 dealers) chatted with us about the shop’s history and offered some suggestions for lunch (since my top choice of cheese was not to be!), and my mom picked up an early 1980’s “practically perfect in every way” Mary Poppins figurine.
-Mary is very big in our family…
+Inside, Christie Murphy (one of the shop’s dealers) chatted with us about the shop’s history and offered some suggestions for lunch (since my top choice of cheese was not to be!), and my mom picked up an early 1980’s “practically perfect in every way” Mary Poppins figurine.

 After all that strolling and shopping it was time to eat, so we headed across the street to the always-busy Main Streets Market & Cafe for sandwiches.